halfzebra/create-elm-app/CONTRIBUTING.md

 Create Elm App uses [Commitizen](https://github.com/commitizen/cz-cli) and [semantic-release](https://github.com/semantic-release/semantic-release) for release automatization.

-Commit changes by running `yarn cz`
+Commit changes by running `npm run cz`

 Follow the prompt and try to specify as much information as possible.